 Impaired motor skills

-Like Delta 9 THC, hemp-based products have similar impact on your motor skills.
+Like Delta 9 THC, hemp-based products have a similar impact on your motor skills.
 Users will notice an impairment in motor skills and potentially slowed reaction time.

 Many people find that using Delta 8 over Delta 9 is a good option to limit this side effect.
 It is used by many who have physically demanding jobs and by those who require a high level of motor skills by limiting Delta 8 usage to the evening.